markski1/WinTweakTool/README.md

 ### Build it

-Building WTTk is trivial.
+WTTk is a .NET Framework 4.8 application with no 3rd party dependencies, thus building it is trivial.
 Simply open the solution file and compile it.
-No 3rd party packages are used.

 The release executable is compiled with the following dotnet publish command
 ```
-dotnet publish WinTweakToolApp --no-self-contained --runtime win-x64 -p:PublishReadyToRun=true -p:PublishSingleFile=true -c Release
+dotnet publish WinTweakToolApp --no-self-contained --runtime win-x86 -p:PublishReadyToRun=true -c Release
 ```

 ### Collaborate